Home Healthcare Healthcare Basics Vaccinations in Spain

 COVID-19 vaccinations in Spain

 Vaccines against COVID-19 are free of charge for Spanish residents.
-The health ministry of each Autonomous Community (Comunidad Autónoma) decides how to administer vaccines, so check your local website to find out more about logistical details.
-While in some Comunidades you can be vaccinated without first making an appointment, you might need to bring a piece of ID to ensure your vaccination is properly registered.
+The health ministry of each Autonomous Community (Comunidad Autónoma) decides how to administer vaccines, so check your local website to find out more about practical details.
+While in some Comunidades you can receive a vaccine without first making an appointment, you might need to bring a piece of ID to ensure proper registration.

 To find out more about vaccinations against coronavirus in Spain, visit the Spanish government’s vaccination website.
-Otherwise, you can find more general information about the pandemic on the website of the Spanish Health Ministry.
+Otherwise, you can find more general information on the website of the Spanish Health Ministry.

 Travel vaccinations in Spain